patsaoglou/oosCompiler/README.md

 # OOS Compiler Project
 In this repository, I share a compiler project I've made under the Compilers 2 course (Prof. George Manis).
 This repository demonstrates the workflow of using ANTLR (Another Tool for Language Recognition) to define, parse, and process custom languages.
 The goal is to illustrate the end-to-end process of working with ANTLR, from grammar creation to generating outputs based on parsed input.
 A initial grammar file what given to us and we had to implement the listeners that are called once a known grammar structure was recognised by the ANTLR generated lexer and parser.
 The structure was then used by using the recognised tokens to save the necessary information into a symbol table structure and generate the final C code once information was enough.

 # How ANTLR works
-1. Defining the Grammar: begin by writing a grammar file (*.g4) to define the structure and rules of your language.
+1. **Defining the Grammar:** begin by writing a grammar file (*.g4) to define the structure and rules of your language.
 This includes both lexical rules (tokens) and parser rules.
-2. Generating Lexer and Parser: Use ANTLR to generate the source code for the lexer, parser, and optional tree traversal classes (listeners or visitors) in the programming language of your choice.
+2.** Generating Lexer and Parser:** Use ANTLR to generate the source code for the lexer, parser, and optional tree traversal classes (listeners or visitors) in the programming language of your choice.
-3. Parsing Input: provide the input to the generated parser.
+3. **Parsing Input:** provide the input to the generated parser.
 The lexer tokenizes the input, and the parser organizes the tokens into a parse tree according to the grammar rules.
-4. Tree Traversal: implement custom logic using the generated listener or visitor classes to traverse the parse tree.
+4. **Tree Traversal:** implement custom logic using the generated listener or visitor classes to traverse the parse tree.
 This step allows you to process the input meaningfully, such as evaluating expressions or transforming code.
-5. Producing the Output: based on the traversal, generate the final output, which can be a computed result, transformed data, or any custom representation.
+5. **Producing the Output:** based on the traversal, generate the final output, which can be a computed result, transformed data, or any custom representation.

 # High-Level OOS code logic
 OOS folows Python's Object Oriented approach where classes can be defined.
 Classes can encapsulate field of type 'int' or class objects.
 At least one constructor must also be implemented and called at the final code so the object is initialized by reserving the necessary heap space.
 Method can also be implemented within a class where the given class object 'self' must be passed to link the relation between the class and the method but also in order to be able to perform object manipulation.
 Method within a class can also be overloaded if parameter number is different.
 OOS supports inheritage where a class can inherit fields and methods from the parent class like they are defined within the class.

 # OOS Grammar Structure - ANTLR
 ANTLR uses context-free grammar to define the structure of the language.
 A grammar in ANTLR is defined in the .g4 file, which consists of:
-1. Lexer Rules: defines how to tokenize the input string into meaningful pieces (tokens).
+1. **Lexer Rules:** defines how to tokenize the input string into meaningful pieces (tokens).

 ```g4
     WS: [ \t\r\n]+ -> skip;